Patrick Cassidy (actor): Personal life

-He was born in Los Angeles, California, the son of Shirley Jones and Jack Cassidy.
-Jones was pregnant with Patrick while filming The Music Man; Patrick even kicked his mother's co-star Robert Preston in one scene when they were embracing.
+Patrick Cassidy was born in Los Angeles, California, the son of Shirley Jones and Jack Cassidy.
+Jones was pregnant with Cassidy while filming The Music Man; Cassidy even kicked Jones' co-star Robert Preston in one scene when they were embracing.

-His brothers are Ryan Cassidy and Shaun Cassidy, and his half-brother was David Cassidy.
+Cassidy's brothers are Ryan Cassidy and Shaun Cassidy, and his half-brother was David Cassidy.
 He is also the uncle of Arrow star Katie Cassidy.

-He is married to actress Melissa Hurley and is the father of two sons, Cole Patrick and Jack Gordon.
-His son Jack auditioned for the 2017 season of The Voice and picked Alicia Keys as his coach.
+Cassidy is married to actress Melissa Hurley and is the father of two sons, Cole Patrick and Jack Gordon.
+His son Jack, a gospel singer/songwriter, auditioned for the 12th season of The Voice in 2017 and picked Alicia Keys as his coach.

 Career

-He decided to enter his Beverly Hills High School drama program after breaking his collarbone while playing as the quarterback for the high school football team.
+Cassidy decided to enter his Beverly Hills High School drama program after breaking his collarbone while playing as the quarterback for the high school football team.

 Screen

-His first starring television role was in 1981 in the cautionary NBC movie Angel Dusted.
-Also in 1981, he co-starred in the made-for-TV movie Midnight Offerings as the love interest of two dueling teenage classmates who happen to be witches, played by Melissa Sue Anderson and Mary Elizabeth McDonough.
-In 1983, he starred in Bay City Blues as a baseball player in the minor leagues.
+Cassidy's first starring television role was in 1981 in the cautionary NBC movie Angel Dusted.
+Also in 1981, he co-starred in the made-for-TV movie Midnight Offerings as David Sterling, the love interest of Vivian Sotherland and Robin Prentiss, two dueling teenage classmates who happen to be witches, played by Melissa Sue Anderson and Mary Elizabeth McDonough.
+In 1983, he starred in Bay City Blues as Terry St. Marie, a baseball player in the minor leagues.
 The show was canceled after just four episodes.
-In 1984, Cassidy portrayed the initial love interest to Heather Langenkamp's character in the film Nickel Mountain.
+In 1984, Cassidy portrayed Willard Freud, the initial love interest to Heather Langenkamp's character Callie Wells in the film Nickel Mountain.

-In 1986, Cassidy played a cadet at a military academy in Dress Gray and appeared in the holiday TV movie Christmas Eve with Loretta Young.
+In 1986, Cassidy played David Hand, a cadet at a military academy in Dress Gray and appeared in the holiday TV movie Christmas Eve with Loretta Young.